lofcz/ai-music-detector/README.md

 # AI Music Detector

-A model, training/inference scripts, and a library for detecting Suno <= 5 and Udio <= 1.5 generated music.
+A model, training/inference scripts, and a library for detecting Suno ≤ 5 and Udio ≤ 1.5 generated music.

 ## Model Description

-This model analyzes the frequency spectrum of audio to detect characteristic artifacts left by neural vocoders in AI music generators.
-These "fakeprints" are regularly-spaced peaks in the spectrum caused by transposed convolution (deconvolution) layers.
+This model detects AI-generated music by analyzing spectral artifacts left by neural vocoders.
+These artifacts, called "fakeprints," appear as regularly-spaced peaks in the frequency spectrum and are an inherent consequence of the transposed convolution (deconvolution) layers used in generative audio models.

-### Architecture

-- **Type**: Logistic Regression on spectral features
-- **Input**: Fakeprint vector (3585 features)
-- **Output**: Probability of AI-generated content (0.0 = Real, 1.0 = AI)
+The model identifies deterministic mathematical signatures that every sample from a given generator exhibits.
+This is why the accuracy is very high with minimal false positives.

+However, this also means the model does not generalize to unseen generators.
+It is trained to detect artifacts from specific versions of Suno and Udio, and will require retraining when new versions with different vocoder architectures are released.

 ## Quick Start